(MoSchle/CC BY 3.0)

-By this time other American writers, like Hunter S. Thompson (Hell's Angels, 1967; Fear and Loathing in Las Vegas, 1971) and Norman Mailer (The Armies of the Night, 1968, Of a Fire on the Moon, 1970), were getting in on the act, using novelistic techniques in journalism.
+By this time other American writers, like Hunter S. Thompson (Hell's Angels, 1967; Fear and Loathing in Las Vegas, 1971) and Norman Mailer (The Armies of the Night, 1968; Of a Fire on the Moon, 1970), were getting in on the act, using novelistic techniques in journalism.
 However they seemed to inject more of themselves into the stories than Wolfe did, bringing the reader into their own chaotic thoughts and feelings as they explored social landscapes.
 Wolfe endeavoured rather to present the minds of his characters.
 Or at least to present the impression that he was doing so.
 Nonetheless his point of view could often be determined, usually skewering his subjects, using their own words and behavioural tics.

 His 1971 book Radical Chic & Mau-Mauing the Flak Catchers was controversial for exposing wealthy liberals as do-gooders manipulated by the black-power radicals of the time.
 The Painted Word (1975) roused an even bigger storm for its depiction of the New York art world as insular and elitist.
-The next year he derided an entire generation by labelling the 1970s the "Me Decade" in an article in Mauve Gloves & Madmen, Clutter & Vine.
+The next year he derided an entire generation by labelling the 1970s the "Me Decade" in an article in his book Mauve Gloves & Madmen, Clutter & Vine.

 A more positive and substantial work was his 1979 story of the rivalry between rocket test pilots and astronauts during the early space program, The Right Stuff.
 It won an American Book Award, among other honours, and was made into a successful film of the same name in 1983.

 His next novel was A Man in Full (1998) about a failing real estate developer, a laid-off warehouse worker, a black lawyer and a white bank executive who eventually come together over an alleged rape case, each trying to fulfill their vision of what it is to be a complete man at the end of the second millennium.
-It stands as Wolfe's thickest, most popular novel to date, though it drew attacks from critics and other writers—notably Mailer, John Updike and John Irving—for alleged superficiality and journalistic hyperbole.

-Watching Wolfe's success, writers are bound to be influenced toward his seemingly ripped-from-the-headlines style, but what will make the greatest long-term difference will still be how much readers are moved by the characters and story, whatever style is adopted.
-Wolfe has created a sensation or two, but so far it's not clear that his characters or stories stand up as real in their own rights.
+Watching Wolfe's early success, writers were bound to be influenced toward his seemingly ripped-from-the-headlines style, but what will make the greatest long-term difference will still be how much readers are moved by the characters and story, whatever style is adopted.
+Wolfe created a sensation or two, but so far it's not clear his characters or stories stand up as real in their own rights.
 Are they deeply affecting?
 Are they important to us?
 Or are they just superficially complex?
 Deep down, are they really shallow?